skip to content

 Who will hear my application?

+Divorce applications are usually heard by sessional registrars engaged by the Federal Circuit and Family Court.
 A registrar is a court lawyer who has been given the power to perform particular tasks, such as grant divorces.

 When will my application be heard?

-• 42 days later if the other party is in Australia; and
+• 42 days later if the other party is in Australia, and

 • 56 days later if the other party is overseas.

 Depending on the business of the Court, it may be listed more than 42 or 56 days after you file it.
+If the Application for Divorce is eFiled, the applicant(s) can choose the next available date on the Commonwealth Courts Portal.

 Do I need to attend the hearing?